code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/Peripheral-Devices/Terms.md

 ## Terms
-- **A. PCI(Peripheral Component Interconnect)**
-  - A standard that describes how to connect the peripheral components/devices of a system together in a structured and controlled way.
+- **A. PCI(Peripheral Component Interconnect)?** A standard that describes how to connect the peripheral components/devices of a system together in a structured and controlled way.

-- **B. PCI-Bridges**
-  - These are used to connect more than 1 PCI bus to the system.
+- **B. PCI-Bridges?** These are used to connect more than 1 PCI bus to the system.
 Bridges joins the PCI buses.

-- **C. PCI Bus Architecture**
-  - Overall layout of a PCI system is a tree where each bus is connected to an upper-layer bus, up to bus 0 at the root of the tree.
+- **C. PCI Bus Architecture?** Overall layout of a PCI system is a tree where each bus is connected to an upper-layer bus, up to bus 0 at the root of the tree.
 ```c++
    -------CPU-----------
   |           Registers |